Plan to replace Minneapolis PD worries many Black residents

 The campaign has been bitter.
 Opponents have attacked the ballot question as vague, with no concrete plan for what comes after passage.
 Supporters say opponents are overblowing fears about a falloff in police presence — and the prospect that the city’s popular Black police chief, Medaria Arradondo, will quit if the initiative passes.
 Mayor Jacob Frey, who opposes the ballot question, is facing a tough reelection fight, with his two top opponents urging their supporters to leave him off their ballots in the city’s ranked-choice voting system.

-Arradondo, the city’s first Black chief, urged voters this week to reject the proposal after previously saying that an element that would give City Council members more oversight of policing would be “wholly unbearable.”
+Arradondo, the city’s first Black chief, recently urged voters to reject the proposal after previously saying that an element that would give City Council members more oversight of policing would be “wholly unbearable.”
 He has sidestepped questions about whether he would remain if it passes.

 Raeisha Williams, an activist with Guns Down Love Up, said she believes the plan’s supporters are mainly white residents who haven’t experienced police misconduct or the violence that Black residents are seeing on the north side.
 Her brother, Tyrone, died in a shooting there in 2018.